jacob-mennell/yahooFinanceStocks/README.md

 - dask.distributed
 - itertools

-The project provides valuable tools for extracting data from Yahoo Finance, analyzing a list of stocks, and visualizing their trends over time.
+The project provides valuable tools for extracting data from Yahoo Finance, performing comprehensive analyses on a list of stocks, and visualizing their trends over time.
 Ensure the required modules are installed before executing the scripts.